 The majority of Kite Academy Trust's income is obtained from the Education Skills & Funding Agency (ESFA) in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received during 2020/2021 and associated expenditure are shown as restricted funds in the Statement of Financial Activities.
-During the year Kite Academy Trust's total income was £14m with total expenditure of £14.5m.
-The £0.5m variance is related to depreciation on Trusts fixed assets.
+The grants received during 2021/2022 and associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+During the year Kite Academy Trust's total income was £16.5m (2021 - £14m).
+Increase was due to £1.6m inherited on conversion of Folly Hill Infant School which joined the Trust on 1st March 2022 and an increase of £0.5m of grant funding for educational operations.
+Total expenditure in the year was £15.3m (2021 - £14.5m) driven by an increase in the LGPS pension cost of £0.5m.

-The net movement in funds for the year was a decrease of £3m including depreciation and amortisation of £528k and adjustments to pension schemes.
-Total fund balances before fixed asset fund and pension reserves totalled £1.1m.
-This is outlined in more detail in note 17.
+The net movement in funds for the year was an increase of £10m (2021 - £2.0m decrease) due to a reduction in the LGPS pension liability of £7.1m and an increase of £2.5m in the tangible fixed asset fund.
+Total fund balances before fixed asset fund and pension reserves totalled £1.4m.
+This is outlined in more detail in Note 17.